All Episodes

 So I guess Lincoln should not have been allowed to weigh in on slavery.

-I'd say these these people, these people on the left, folks, there's I don't know any redeeming qualities.
+I tell you, these people on the left, folks, there's I don't know any redeeming qualities.

-I don't know, there's not one aspect of these people I want to emulate.
+I don't know there's not one aspect of these people I want to emulate.

-And uh and go, well, what's Obama's qualification?
+And what's Obama's qualification?

 Talk about anything other than agitating people.